 TIP: Use painter’s tape when cutting your plywood into sections to keep your wood from splintering.
 Your cuts will look more professional and clean.

 In the end, we had 4 groups of panels separated by height as shown in the image below.

 As you can see we painted the walls & trim black before putting the panels up.
 Love the bold color choice!

-Now, this is the fun part - using your brad nailer and 18 gauge brad nails, nail the panels onto the wall starting from the center of the wall and working out towards the corners.
-Be sure to include that 1/8" gap between each panel.
+Now, this is the fun part – using your brad nailer, an air compressor, and 18 gauge brad nails, nail the panels onto the wall starting from the center of the wall and working out towards the corners.
+Be sure to include that 1/8″ gap between each panel.